SpinQ: Compilation strategies for scalable spin-qubit architectures

 In fact, it does not matter how far qubits are away from each other, but whether control lines are shared between them or not, and whether their operational requirements and relations match or not.
+A collision is another conflict that could be caused by improper parallelization of shuttling gates that try to move two qubits toward the same site.
 Unlike more popular qubit architectures based on superconducting or ion traps, this form of operational constraint is unique.
 On one hand, sharing control lines tackles the interconnect bottleneck, on the other hand, it intrinsically constraints its parallelization capabilities.

 Finally, in other qubit architectures, it is possible to perform different gate types in parallel.
 In the crossbar architecture, this is not always the case.
-For example, applying single-qubit gates and shuttling operations at the same time is not possible (see Fig. \ref{fig:scheme_1}), because the former CL lines need to carry an alternating current (AC) signal while the latter require DC signals for raising or lowering the barriers.
+For example, applying single-qubit gates and shuttling operations at the same time is not possible, because, in the former, CL lines need to carry an alternating current (AC) signal (see Fig. \ref{fig:scheme_1}) while the latter require DC signals for raising or lowering the barriers.